1951 Baden-Württemberg referendum: Second legal challenge and 1970 referendum

-After the 1951 referendum and the formation of Baden-Württemberg, Paul Zürcher, former advisor to State-President Wohleb, formed the Heimatbund Badener Land (Homeland-Union Badener State) to advocate for the establishment of a united Baden as an independent state in the Federal Republic.
+After the 1951 referendum and the formation of Baden-Württemberg, Paul Zürcher, former advisor to State-President Wohleb, formed the Heimatbund Badener Land (Homeland Union for the State of Baden) to advocate for the establishment of a united Baden as an independent state in the Federal Republic.
 In 1956, he submitted an application to the Federal Constitutional Court challenging the legality of the Second Reorganisation Act on the grounds of Article 29 of the Basic Law.
 Article 29 states that, in areas that were transferred to new states without public approval, a referendum on the territorial status of the area can be called via a petition supported by 10% of registered voters.
 Further, the Article states that any federal law regulating reorganisation of territory must include provisions to allow such a referendum to be requested by public petition.
 Since northern Baden had been transferred from the old state of Baden to Württemberg-Baden without public approval, the Second Reorganisation Act should have included a provision to allow public petition on the issue.
 However, the Act contained no such provision; likewise, the 1951 referendum was held separately in the voting areas of North Baden and South Baden, and therefore did not count as a referendum on Baden's territorial status.
 The Federal Constitutional Court thus ruled on 30 May 1956 that the citizens of Baden may petition for a referendum on Baden's territorial status.
 However, due to further constitutional complications, an amendment to the Basic Law was required to allow the referendum to take place.
 This only took place in 1969, with the addition of an eighth clause to Article 29: "Länder may revise the division of their existing territory or parts of their territory by agreement without regard to the provisions of paragraphs (2) to (7) of this Article. ...
 If the revision affects only part of a Land's territory, the referendum may be confined to the areas affected."
 The referendum took place on 7 June 1970, with 81.9% voting for Baden to remain part of Baden-Württemberg.